 OSR staff members are frequently asked by clients to give presentations summarizing survey results.
-Staff members are also often asked to conduct workshops, give guest lectures, or give presentations on survey methods, sampling challenges and solutions, survey error, or the findings of OSR methodological experiments or analyses.
-OSR has given numerous presentations to student groups, professional audiences, the general public, in live venues, via net meetings and webinars, and via television broadcast.
+OSR staff is also available to conduct workshops, guest lectures, webinars, or presentations on survey methods, sampling challenges and solutions, survey error, or the findings of OSR methodological experiments or analyses.
+If you are interested in more information about these services, contact Dr. Larry Hembroff at firstname.lastname@example.org or (517) 353-1763.

-OSR provides the option to make combinations of mail, web, and phone data collection modes available to respondents in order to maximize their opportunities to respond.
+OSR provides the option to make combinations of mail, web, and phone data collection modes available to respondents in order to maximize response opportunities.